vasilakisfil/Introspected-REST/README.md

 # Introspected REST: An alternative to REST and GraphQL
 (Sliding away from Roy's `REST` model)

-There has been a great confusion of what a `REST` API is.
-Most people think that `REST` API is just a CRUD over HTTP.
-Or a CRUD with some links.
-Or a nicely formatted, a sophisticated CRUD.
+What is REST?
+Unfortunately, although REST acronym has become so popular, the majority of API designers fail to understand what REST brings into the table and when it is needed.

 In this _manifesto_, we will give a specific definition of what `REST` is, according to Roy, and see **the majority of APIs and API specs** ([JSONAPI](https://jsonapi.org/format), [HAL](https://tools.ietf.org/html/draft-kelly-json-hal-08) etc) **fail to follow this model**.
+We will see what problems a RESTful API brings why API designers have been constantly avoiding using it but instead come up with half-way solutions or fall back to alternative models like RPC or, lately, GraphQL.
-Then, we will propose a **new model** that brings into the table the same things, yet it's much simpler to implement while at the same time being backwards compatible with any current (sane) API.
+Then, we will propose a new model, Introspected REST, that solves the issues that REST creates and allows the design of progressively evolvable APIs, in a much simpler way than conventional REST.

-As part of this _manifesto_ we will also present the concept of MicroTypes, small reusable modules that compose a Media Type and facilitates the evolvability and extensability of our new model.
+As part of this manifesto we will also present the concept of MicroTypes, small reusable modules that compose a Media Type and facilitate the evolvability and extensability of our new model.

+For the implemtation of our new model in HTTP, we will have to go back in time, dig deep in existing RFCs and uncover forgotten concepts, like reactive content negotiation and Media Type parameters, in order to bend the existing Internet infrastructure, which has been mostly built upon REST, and successfully use our new model.

 * [1.
 Definitions](#1-definitions)
 * [2.
 Introduction](#2-introduction)